 Other key partners in the hatchery project include the Scottish Shellfish Marketing Group (SSMG), the University of the Highlands and Islands and the Scottish Government.

 Shellfish production is a growing industry in Scotland, supporting over 500 jobs across the supply chain, many in rural areas.
-Mussel production in Scotland reached its highest-ever level in 2014, with Shetland accounting for almost 80% of production.
+Shetland accounts for around three quarters of Scottish mussel cultivation

-There is capacity and demand to raise production substantially, if the industry can address issues such as the availability of mussel spat (juvenile mussels).
-The establishment of a commercial hatchery to produce spat will help to resolve this issue, providing Scottish producers with a reliable supply of spat (and potentially other juvenile shellfish species).
+If the industry can address issues such as the availability of mussel spat (juvenile mussels) there is capacity and demand to raise production substantially and sustinably.
+The establishment of spat production through a commercial hatchery was considered a potential route to resolve this issue (and potentially other juvenile shellfish species).

 Project details and partners

-The main focus of the announced project, which is also supported by the Scottish Shellfish Marketing Group (SSMG) and the NAFC Marine Centre UHI, is to establish a core pilot-scale hatchery at the NAFC Marine Centre in Scalloway, Shetland, and testing the commercial feasibility of spat production.
+The main focus of the was to establish a core pilot-scale hatchery at the NAFC Marine Centre in Scalloway, Shetland, and testing the commercial feasibility of spat production.

 More details on the project including researcher profiles, reports and all publications and activities can be viewed on the UHI Research Database.
 This information is available for free and will be curated in perpetuity, as with all other items contained within the university digital repository.

-The project has been split into five work packages and consists of two phases (Phase 1 “Setup and Enabling” and Phase 2 “Research and Development”).
+The project was split into five work packages and consists of two phases (Phase 1 “Setup and Enabling” and Phase 2 “Research and Development”).